- Our Expertise

 A: PSRS refers to the university’s Proposal Signature Routing Sheet.
-It is the approval process for the PI, Co-PIs and PI Department Chairs, Deans of the proposal.
+It is the approval process for the PI, Co-PIs, PI Department Chairs, Deans of the proposal.
 The signatures indicate agreement to the proposal and concurrence that the proposal can be sent to the sponsor.
 All signatures must be obtained before the proposal can be submitted.
-The Vice Provost for Research or Director of OSP are the signatory authority for the University.
+The Vice Chancellor of Research is the signatory authority for the University.

 A: Signatures required vary with the type of project being proposed.
 When the Principal Investigator signs the approval form, he or she is approving the entire proposal and assuming responsibility for: